President Harding was the 29th President of the United States.

 Warren won his bid for the lieutenant governorship in Ohio during the 1903 election.
 However, after serving for two years, he decided to return to the publishing business and leave politics behind for a brief time.

 He returned to politics in 1910 when he lost in his bid for the governorship of Ohio.
 With his popularity within his Republican party, he even received a special honor at the party’s 1912 convention.
 In 1914 Harding won a United States Senate seat after defeating the state’s catholic attorney general, Timothy Hogan.

-It was reported that Harding’s proponents attacked Hogan’s Catholicism which in turn blemished Harding’s victory and political career.
-Harding made very few enemies during his career as a senator and a lot of friends.
+It was reported that Harding’s proponents attacked Hogan’s Catholicism, which blemished Harding’s victory and political career.
+Harding made very few enemies as a senator and many friends during his career.
 He was known as someone who towed the party line, and he missed more senate sessions than he attended.

 At the 1916 Republican convention, Harding was a keynote speaker and served as chairman of the entire event held in Chicago.

 Warren G. Harding was not expected to make any serious noise at the 1920 Republican convention held in Chicago.
 Harding’s name was missing from a group of front runners expected to run away with the election, but his affable nature and many connections still boded well.

 Harding’s positive attributes included his stance on important issues, such as the fact that he was from a crucial battleground state and his lack of political enemies.